dosaaly/simple-platformer-project/Game.md

 New Sounds
 =================
-Added 3 new sounds for
+## Added 3 new sounds for
-*jumping,
+1. jumping,
-*colliding with an enemy,
+2. colliding with an enemy,
-*dying;
+3. dying;
 *also added a background music for the game.

 New Mechanics
 =================
-*added a double jump - the player can jump twice in the air.*
+## Added a double jump - the player can jump twice in the air.